americanboy142/Discord-bot/README.md

   - [redit](cogs/redit.py)
   - [casino](cogs/casino.py)
   - [tinder](cogs/tinder.py)

-Each cog is a different file most are only one class.
+Each cog is a different file and a different class.
 They are discords way of grouping things.

 Things other then [SusBot](SusBot.py) file have been converted to cog format but have not been deleted, but they are unused,